microsoft/ignite-learning-paths/ops/ops40/README.md

 **Pipeline Overview**

-While pipeline is running, explain stgaes and jobs while looking at the pipeline overview.
+While the pipeline is running, explain stages and jobs while looking at the pipeline overview.

 ![Pipeline Run URL with Build ID](./images/stages.png)